edent/SuperTinyIcons/README.md

 * The background colour can also be excluded if you're including it elsewhere.
 * Colours can be simplified. `#FF0000` becomes `red`.
 * The precision of the paths is *mostly* 0 decimal places.
 A few logos have 1 or 2 dp to make them look more accurate.
 The precision can be reduced if necessary.

-You can see the difference this makes in [`youtube.svg`](https://github.com/edent/SuperTinySocialIcons/raw/master/tiny/youtube.svg) which is a ginormous 1,032 Bytes.
-By applying some of the above techniques we can get it down to a svelte 981 Bytes in [`youtube-tiny.svg`](https://github.com/edent/SuperTinySocialIcons/raw/master/tiny/youtube-tiny.svg).

 Think you can make them smaller?
 Tell me by raising an issue!